CatMoe/Blessing/README.md

 ---

 ## ✨ Features:
 ### Antibot:
   - Players connected via geyser are not checked `Only Geyser-BungeeCord!`
   - Configurable Ping & Join mixed checks
   - Disconnect with pre-made packets to preserve performance
   - Do not call `PreLoginEvent` for clients when they are already disconnected
   - Clean console.
 Don't even need a log filter.
+  - You can customize how all inspection modules work

+   Checks that have been implemented:
+   - Ping & Join Combined checks.
+   - Username checking (to avoid invalid or bot's username)
+   - Connection domain via check
+   - Geolocation (GeoIP) check
+   - Check if the player is already online (Avoid forcing kick online player for same username)
+   - Similar Name Check (Beta)
+   - Prevent bot/player using proxy (built-in proxy scanner + third-party interface)

 > The final effect depends on the working mode you choose in `antibot.conf`